SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** advanced

+    - **Changelog:**

+        - 04/10/2023 - major - Removed an option from the ScriptBlockText selection to reduce false positives.

 ??? abstract "SCM Database Handle Failure"

     Detects non-system users failing to get a handle of the SCM database.